Charles Rangel: Districts, terms, and committees

-Initially the strongest electoral challenge to Rangel came during his first re-election bid, in 1972, when he faced a Democratic primary challenge from HARYOU-ACT director Livingston Wingate, who had the backing of the old Powell organization and the Congress of Racial Equality, a black nationalist group that Rangel publicly denounced.
+Initially the strongest electoral challenge to Rangel came during his first re-election bid, in 1972, when he faced a Democratic primary challenge from HARYOU-ACT director Livingston Wingate, who had the backing of the old Powell organization and the Congress of Racial Equality, a Black nationalist group that Rangel publicly denounced.
 Rangel had the backing of the other Democratic power bases, however, and won the primary by a 3–to–1 margin and the general election easily.

 Rangel won re-election every two years until his retirement, usually with over 90 percent of the vote and often with more than 95 percent.
 In a number of elections Rangel received the backing of the Democratic Party, the Republican Party, and the Liberal Party of New York.
-Rangel's consistent appeal to his constituents has been due to the perception of him as a champion for justice not just in Harlem but elsewhere in the world.
+Rangel's consistent appeal to his constituents was due to the perception of him as a champion for justice not just in Harlem but elsewhere in the world.
 He did face a mid-career primary challenge in 1994 when two-term New York City Councilman Adam Clayton Powell IV was his opponent and held Rangel to 58 percent of the vote.
 Rangel then faced strong primary challenges from 2010 on during and after his ethics troubles.

 His district was numbered the Eighteenth District from 1971 to 1973; the Nineteenth District from 1973 to 1983; the Sixteenth District from 1983 to 1993; and the Fifteenth from 1993 to 2013.
-Early 1970s reapportionment led to the area Rangel represented being only 65 percent black, and by 1979 it was 50 percent black, 30 percent white, and 20 percent Puerto Rican.
-By 2000, only 3 in 10 district residents were black, while nearly half were Hispanic with many of the newcomers Dominican.
-Subsequently, numbered the Thirteenth, Rangel's area of representation showed a 2-to-1 preponderance of Hispanics over African Americans.
+Early 1970s' reapportionment led to the area that Rangel represented being only 65 percent Black, and by 1979 it was 50 percent non-Hispanic Black, 30 percent white, and 20 percent Puerto Rican.
+By 2000, only 3 in 10 district residents were non-Hispanic Blacks, while nearly half were Hispanic, with many of the newcomers being Dominican.
+Subsequently, numbered the Thirteenth, Rangel's area of representation showed a 2-to-1 preponderance of Hispanics over non-Hispanic African Americans.

 Rangel was an original member when the Congressional Black Caucus was formed in 1971.
-In 1974 he was elected its chairman and he served in that role until 1976.
+While serving as a member of the Congressional Black Caucus' predecessor organization the "Democratic Select Committee," Rangel proposed giving the committee the name "Congressional Black Caucus" during a meeting with other caucus members on February 2, 1971.
+In 1974, he was elected its chairman and he served in that role until 1976.
 He remained a member of the caucus for the duration of his time in office.
+His wife Alma was a founder and a chair of the Congressional Black Caucus Spouses, which engaged in social and fundraising activities for the Congressional Black Caucus Foundation, which in turn gave out college education grants.